-Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services \$0 copayment for each Medicare-covered pulmonary Comprehensive programs of pulmonary rehabilitation are rehabilitative visit.†† covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services.
+Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services \$0 copayment or 20% coinsurance for each Medicare-Comprehensive programs of pulmonary rehabilitation are covered pulmonary covered for members who have moderate to very severe rehabilitative visit.†† chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the You pay these amounts until chronic respiratory disease.
+Medicare covers up to two (2) you reach the out-of-pocket one-hour sessions per day, for up to 36 lifetime sessions (in maximum. some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services.
 There is no coinsurance, Screening and counseling to reduce alcohol misuse copayment, or deductible for We cover one alcohol misuse screening per year for adults the Medicare-covered screening with Medicare (including pregnant women) who misuse and counseling to reduce alcohol, but aren't alcohol dependent. alcohol misuse preventive If you screen positive for alcohol misuse, you can get up to benefit. four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 Screening for lung cancer with low dose computed There is no coinsurance. tomography (LDCT) copayment, or deductible for the Medicare-covered For qualified individuals, a LDCT is covered every 12 counseling and shared decision months. making visit or for the LDCT.
 Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have guit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.